 Since its inception in 2010, more than 22,000 tips have been provided to the SEC by whistleblowers resulting in offenders paying over a billion dollars in penalties including disgorgement of ill-gotten profits and recovering losses for investors victimized by bad actors.
-As a result of the success of these enforcement actions, over two hundred million dollars has been awarded to over 50 whistleblowers.
+As a result of the success of these enforcement actions, over two hundred million dollars have been awarded to over 50 whistleblowers.

 Proposed Amendments to Rule 21F-6